In this article, we’ll break down:

 Defamation can be in two forms.
 The first is libel, which is where someone seriously injures or tarnishes your reputation in writing.
 The second is slander, which is where someone uses spoken words to harm another person.

-Together, “libel” and “slander” make-up what is commonly known as defamation of character.
-And, committing one of these acts in Florida can be the basis of a civil lawsuit for damages.
+Together, “libel” and “slander” make up what is commonly known as defamation of character.
+And, committing one of these acts in Florida can be the basis of a civil lawsuit and the recovery of damages.

 What Are The Elements Of A Florida Defamation Of Character Claim?